Puppy Growls When Petted

 What can I do to correct this behaviour?

 Your puppy may be growling for several reasons.

 She may not be fully socialized - ensure you expose her to as many different people and circumstances as you possibly can - as soon as you can.

 If you haven't read it already, you may find our article on Socializing Your Puppy helpful.

 She could be trying to be the dominant dog.
 You need to show her that you are the alpha dog.

-Your puppy is only young and needs to understand what is good behavior and what is bad behavior.
-Teach her that growling is bad behavior - don't let her get away with it.
+Your puppy is only young and needs to understand what is good behaviour and what is bad behaviour.
+Teach her that growling is bad behaviour - don't let her get away with it.
 Each time she growls at you, say "NO!" in a very firm voice.
 If your voice doesn't stop her, gently but quickly tap her on the nose or gently poke her in the neck.
 (It's similar to the mother giving her pups a small nudge or swipe to let them know they've done wrong.)

 If you don't want to be 'physical' with her you could simply scowl at her and point a finger whilst telling her "NO!"

-I'd like to point out that I'm not a behavioral therapist and that if her behavior gets worse, or there's no sign of progress, please get professional help.
+I'd like to point out that I'm not a behavioural therapist and that if her behaviour gets worse, or there's no sign of progress, please get professional help.

 Hope this helps!